About

 Percussionist, Educator, Advocate

-McKenna is in her final semester at the University of Iowa where she is studying with Dr. Dan Moore.
-She is expected to graduate with a DMA in Percussion Performance and Pedagogy with an Ethnomusicology secondary emphasis in May 2025.
-She has received a Bachelor of Music Education with a Percussion Performance Certificate from Appalachian State and a Masters in Percussion Performance at Truman State while serving as a graduate teaching and research assistant.
-Previous teachers include Dr. Rob Falvo, Dr. Diana Loomer, Dr. Michael Bump, Professor Byron Hedgepeth, and Professor Rick Dilling.
+McKenna holds a DMA in Percussion Performance and Pedagogy with a secondary emphasis in ethnomusicology from the University of Iowa, a Masters in Percussion Performance from Truman State, and a Bachelor of Music Education with a Percussion Performance Certificate from Appalachian State.
+Previous teachers include Dr. Dan Moore, Dr. Rob Falvo, Dr. Diana Loomer, Dr. Michael Bump, Professor Byron Hedgepeth, and Professor Rick Dilling.

-McKenna is a Vic Firth Educational Artist and a member of the Network for Diversity in Concert Percussion.
+McKenna is a Vic Firth and Zildjian Educational Artist, a member of the Network for Diversity in Concert Percussion, and serves on the PAS Diversity Alliance Committee.